doughahn/unofficial-opf-guides/docs/assets.md

 3. Select `Copy Image`
 4. You can now paste the image into any app on your computer (e.g. Paint / Photoshop), or paste into Google Slides

 The image may turn out upside-down or with a black background.
-If hat is the case, try one of the batch extraction tools below, which should work better.
+If that is the case, try one of the batch extraction tools below; these should work better.

 !!! question "Why is there a black background on my image?"
     PDFs don't support images with transparency.
-Instead publishers like Paizo use two images; is a transparency mask that mimics the desired effect.
-When you copy, you sometimes only get the RGB data and the background turns black.
-To fix this you need to get good at editing software such as Photoshop/Gimp, or use a free tool like the ones below to do the job for you.
+Instead publishers like Paizo use two images; one of them is a transparency mask that mimics the desired effect, and the other is the image itself.
+When you copy an image, sometimes you only get the RGB data and the background therefore comes out black.
+To fix this you need to get editing software such as Photoshop/Gimp, or use a free tool like the ones below to do the job for you.

 ### Subscription: Adobe CC